Volkswagen Arteon hatchback - Practicality & boot space

 The Arteon’s curvy styling also successfully incorporates a sizeable boot – at 563 litres, it’s only 87 litres smaller than that of the rather more square-cut Volkswagen Passat.
 It’s also rather more generous than the BMW 4 Series Gran Coupe or Audi A5 Sportback, both of which can only muster 480 litres.

-The Arteon and A5 also have the advantage of a hatchback tailgate, which unlocks a huge luggage area when the rear seats are folded flat.
-Although BMW also offers folding seats, its saloon layout is far less flexible, especially if you have a bulky item to shift.
+The Arteon, 4 Series and A5 also have the advantage of a hatchback tailgate, which unlocks a huge luggage area when the rear seats are folded flat.
+Although the Passat also offers folding seats, its saloon layout is far less flexible, especially if you have a bulky item to shift.